aphp/redcap-helmchart/README.md

 - *How can I update it?*

-  We recommend to setup your REDCap installtion using the default method stated [in the examples](./examples/), that is to provide the chart with your REDCap Community credentials via a Secret.
+  We recommend to setup your REDCap installation using the default method stated [in the examples](./examples/), that is to provide the chart with your REDCap Community credentials via a Secret.
 You can then simply use the REDCap "one click update" feature to update your installation via the Control Center.

 - *How can I manage backups?*